-- NEW: President calls the bombing a "terrorist" attack, offers 30 million peso award
+- President calls the bombing a "terrorist" attack, offers 30 million peso award

-- NEW: "We have to continue to be on the offensive," President Santos says
+- "We have to continue to be on the offensive," President Santos says

 - Explosive cylinders were camouflaged by food inside a vehicle, a police official says

 - Victims included 5 soldiers, a police officer and three civilians

 At least nine people -- five soldiers, a police officer and three civilians -- died Saturday in what Colombia's president called a "terrorist" attack carried out by a storied rebel group.

 Military authorities, national police and President Juan Manuel Santos blamed the morning attack in the nation's Cauca state on the Revolutionary Armed Forces of Colombia, known as the FARC.
 In addition to those killed, three soldiers, 12 police officers and 23 civilians were injured, according to the president's website.